rosoporto/rosoporto/README.md

 - 👋 Hi, I’m @rosoporto
-- 👀 I’m interested in web programming
+- 👀 I’m interested in web programming on Python
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning in Hexlet
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate
-- 📫 How to reach me ...
+- 📫 How to reach me write to me in https://t.me/rosoporto

 <!---
 rosoporto/rosoporto is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.